robi29/VisualV/README.md

 - Press F11 to enable/disable heat haze effect.

 # ENB Series + ReShade
-If you want to have ENB Series and ReShade preset at the same time, you have to change "EnableProxyLibrary" to true, "InitProxyFunctions" to false and "ProxyLibrary" value to d3d11.dll.
+If you want to have ENB Series and ReShade preset at the same time, you have to set "EnableProxyLibrary" to true, "InitProxyFunctions" to false and "ProxyLibrary" value to d3d11.dll.

 For example:
 ```